skiffos/SkiffOS/configs/core/ubuntu/README.md

-# Debian
+# Ubuntu

-> Base configuration for Debian.
+> Base configuration for Ubuntu.

 ## Introduction

-This package `core/debian` includes a base system for Debian.
+This package `core/ubuntu` includes a base system for Ubuntu.

-The default username is **core** and there is no default password.

-This is the default configuration for `skiff/core`.

-## Example

 This example is for the Raspberry Pi 4.